Cordes-sur-Ciel, France Guide

 Day Trips

-Approximately 1 hour by car Saint-Cirq-Lapopie, perched on a cliff overlooking the Lot River, is considered one of the most beautiful villages in France.
-Explore its medieval streets, lined with half-timbered houses and artisan workshops.
-Enjoy the stunning views of the Lot Valley and the surrounding countryside.
+Saint-Cirq-Lapopie, perched on a cliff overlooking the Lot River, is considered one of the most beautiful villages in France.
+Explore its medieval streets, admire the fortified church, and enjoy the stunning views of the surrounding countryside.

-Approximately 1 hour 30 minutes by car Toulouse, known as "La Ville Rose" (The Pink City) due to its distinctive brick architecture, is a vibrant city with a rich history and a thriving cultural scene.
-Explore the Place du Capitole, the heart of the city, and visit the Basilica of Saint-Sernin, a UNESCO World Heritage site and one of the largest Romanesque churches in Europe.
-Discover the Cité de l'Espace, a space museum, and enjoy the lively atmosphere of the city's many cafes and restaurants.
+1 hour 45 minutes by car Toulouse, known as "La Ville Rose" (the Pink City) for its distinctive brick architecture, is a vibrant metropolis with a rich history and culture.
+Explore the Place du Capitole, visit the Basilica of Saint-Sernin, a UNESCO World Heritage site, and discover the Cité de l'Espace, a space exploration museum.

 Travel Time